-52. KFD, Public – Kentucky Fried Duck, that’s what.
+52. KFD, Detour – Kentucky Fried Duck, that’s what.
 Even Colonel Sanders chicken can't face up to this dish.
-We recommend pairing with the salt and vinegar chips.
+We recommend pairing with the salt and vinegar fries.

 53. Mixed platter for two, Caravanserai – Find a mate, grab a bottle of vino and hustle over to this Turkish restaurant for the mixed platter of chicken skewers, garlic prawns, ribs, kofta meatballs, grilled haloumi, rice and dips galore.
 Think salty, marinated meats with plenty of sides and bread.

 54. Cappuccino pop, Queen of Pops – Kick on a stick, they call it.
 Each coffee pop has a double ristretto – perfect for getting that caffeine hit in the warmer 11 months of the year.
 The cappuccino pop is slightly better than the latte or long black pops as the tip gets dipped in chocolate.

 55. Anything from Dessert Street, Eat Street – All those ridiculous desserts you see pictures of on Instagram?
 Chances are you can find them in Eat Street's dessert alley.
 Make sure to save room!

 56. Shakshuka, Naim – Tuck into Tanisian style eggs baked in a rich tomato, capsium and spiced sauce with toasted turkish bread and olives.
 You can definitely lick the bowl.

 57. Haloumi chips, Corbett & Claude – Holy mother of chip god.
 Yes sticks of squeaky cheese may seen a little over the top, but the crispy haloumi chips at Corbett & Claude are no joke.
 Don’t offer to share.